mcfly/cablecar/README.md

 Supported are:

 ```
+NODE_ENV            set to `production` for production!
 PORT                Port of the App
 ELASTIC             Url of the Elasticsearc Service
+ELASTICBASICUSER    Basic Auth Username for Elasticsearch
+ELASTICBASICPW      Basic Auth Password for Elasticsearch
 ```

-Example call:
+Example Startup:

 ```
+NODE_ENV="production" ELASTIC="YOUR_ELASTIC_SEARCH_IP_AND_PORT" \
-ELASTIC="YOUR_ELASTIC_SEARCH_IP_AND_PORT" PORT="80" node app.js
+PORT="80" node app.js
 ```